day8/re-frame/docs/data-oriented-design.md

     Same for string-oriented programming.
 One context creates the regex string (perhaps it is just a literal in that context).
 And the other context executes it.

-    So, one context generates "the code" (the data or the string,) and the other context executes it.
+    So, just to be crystal clear: one context generates "the code" (the data or the string,) and the other context executes it.

 !!!
 Note "Other Meanings"

     The term Data-Oriented Design means something quite different in the gaming world.
-There, it is an optimisation technique which seeks to layout data structures in a way which aligns with CPU caches, to achieve performance efficiencies.
+There, it is an optimisation technique which tries to layout data structures to exploit CPU cache characteristics and access patterns, to achieve better performance.

 On the subject of DSLs, I'd strongly, strongly recommend James Reeves' excellent talk (video): [Transparency through data](https://www.youtube.com/watch?v=zznwKCifC1A)